 The output port is modeled as a conveyor belt of byte slots that need to be filled by the scheduler with data for transmission.
-For 10 GbE, there are 1.25 billion byte slots that need to be filled by the port scheduler every second.
-If the scheduler is not fast enough to fill the slots, provided that enough packets and credits exist, then some slots will be left unused and bandwidth
+For 10 GbE, there are 1.25 billion byte slots that need to be

 In principle, the hierarchical scheduler dequeue operation should be triggered by NIC TX.
 Usually, once the occupancy of the NIC TX input queue drops below a predefined threshold, the port scheduler is woken up (interrupt based or polling based, by continuously monitoring the queue occupancy) to push more packets into the queue.